 Meanwhile, smaller firms continue to falter: at least 14 European airlines have collapsed since the start of 2018 including the likes of WOW in Iceland, VLM in Belgium, Cobalt Air of Cyprus, Primera Air in Latvia or Swiss airline SkyWork.

 It seems being swallowed up by a competitor is the only way many of the small-to-medium sized carriers operating in Europe will survive.
 However, many of the biggest players have pounced on the assets of others only once they have collapsed.
 For example, Lufthansa has made an offer for certain assets owned by the struggling holiday and flight operator Thomas Cook as it looks to pick apart the business.
 Bankrupt Italian carrier Alitalia also has a number of interested parties circling.

 The chief executive officer (CEO) of Ryanair, Michael O’Leary, has said the market will continue to consolidate under the Big Five for the foreseeable future and that sentiment has been echoed by many of his peers.
 The market is still highly fragmented.
 According to Scope Ratings, the Big Five collectively secured the lion’s share of the market for the first time last year, whereas the Big Four airlines in the US control almost 70% of traffic over the pond.
 The need for European airlines to consolidate is also heightened by the fact they are far less profitable than their US counterparts.

-European airline market share: what’s the biggest airline in Europe in terms of traffic?
+European airline market share: what’s the biggest airline in Europe?